Monday, August 9, 2010

 5. And perhaps most important of all, don’t expect your timeshare to appreciate in values, or even to hold its value.
 Timeshare –like a resale automobile— consistently sells for less on the resale market than when purchased as new timeshare.
 As Attorney General Gansler, explains, “Timeshares are an expensive purchase and should not be considered an investment.
 Consumers need to do their homework before signing any contract.”

 “Timeshares: a Break from Reality?” is a strong, informative report that is bound to be helpful to any consumer who is considering buying timeshare and even to many timeshare owners who don’t fully understand the product they have purchased.
-Best of all, the Attorney General’s report doesn’t represent that timeshares themselves are inherently a bad buy nor does it attempt to paint the entire industry with a single brush, declaring timeshare scam and timeshare fraud.
+Best of all, the Attorney General’s report doesn’t represent that timeshares themselves are inherently a bad buy nor does it attempt to paint the entire industry with a single brush.